statesman/tax-protest-flowchart/README.md

 An interactive about how tax protests work based on the singe-page project repo.

+Was updated on May 2, 2016 with 2015 numbers.

+This project uses the JQuery module ScrollSpy to move the dots for different sections

 ## Mobile & Social concerns

 * Will be built on Bootsrap for mobile-first development.
 * At least the standard share buttons.

 -----------------------